-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care \checkmark (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes Home-delivered meals \checkmark Orthopedic shoes \checkmark If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease Supportive devices for the feet (such as orthotics) \checkmark Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Radial keratotomy, LASIK surgery, and other low vision \checkmark aids Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Reversal of sterilization procedures and or non- prescription contraceptive supplies ✓ Family planning, contraceptives, and contraceptive devices. ✓ All services related to artificial insemination and conception by artificial means. \checkmark
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+X-rays, labs, or other diagnostic procedures ordered or provided by a chiropractor or other alternative care provider ✓ Routine foot care (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes Home-delivered meals $\checkmark$ Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease Supportive devices for the feet (such as orthotics) ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Radial keratotomy, LASIK surgery, and other low vision aids Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Reversal of sterilization procedures and or non- prescription contraceptive supplies ✓

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Court ordered treatments, testing, and special reports that are not directly related to medically-necessary treatment. \checkmark Drugs provided to a patient during a hospital or facility stay that are considered to be self-administered. ✓ Electron Beam Tomography (EBT) calcium scoring \checkmark Immunizations for the sole purpose of travel \checkmark Incontinence supplies (i.e. diapers, under garments, underpads) \checkmark Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/ bath chairs, commodes, and rolling walkers. ✓ Massage therapy and water therapy May be covered as part of a physical therapy program in accordance with Medicare guidelines.
-Outpatient prescription drugs (such as self-administered or take home drugs). \checkmark Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) \checkmark
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Family planning, contraceptives, and contraceptive devices. ✓ All services related to artificial insemination and conception by artificial means. ~ Acupuncture $\checkmark$ Naturopath services $\checkmark$ Court ordered treatments, testing, and special reports that are not directly related to medically-necessary treatment. ✓ Drugs provided to a patient during a hospital or facility stay that are considered to be self-administered. ✓ Electron Beam Tomography (EBT) calcium scoring $\checkmark$ Immunizations for the sole purpose of travel $\checkmark$ Incontinence supplies (i.e. diapers, under garments, underpads) ✓ Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/ bath chairs, commodes, and rolling walkers. ✓ Massage therapy and water therapy May be covered as part of a physical therapy program in accordance with Medicare guidelines.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Alternative care and Outpatient mental health care in the Benefits Chart Services or prescription drugs provided outside of the United States See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States Prescription drugs prescribed for off-label use May be covered when supported by Medicare recognized compendium TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. ✓ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered \checkmark Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor). ✓
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Outpatient prescription drugs (such as self-administered or take home drugs). ✓ Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) ✓ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Outpatient mental health care in the Benefits Chart Services or prescription drugs provided outside of the United States See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States Prescription drugs prescribed for off-label use ✓ May be covered when supported by Medicare recognized compendium TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. $\checkmark$ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered $\checkmark$ Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor).